 On April 11, 1934, approximately seventy-five residents of the county gathered at the Stillwater Public Library to officially form the Washington County Historical Society to investigate and study the history of the County of Washington and the State of Minnesota and provide for the collection, preservation, and dissemination of knowledge and information for future generations.

-In mid-2018/early-2019, WCHS will be opening a brand new Washington County Heritage Center on Greeley Street in Stillwater.
+In mid-2019-2020 WCHS will be opening a brand new Washington County Heritage Center on Greeley Street in Stillwater.
 This state-of-the-art museum will be able to host much larger audiences than our current facilities while at the same time allowing us to better store and preserve the almost 100,000 artifacts in our collection.
 By reaching specific industry standards in our renovation project - we will be able to attract travelling exhibits from not only local organizations such as the Minnesota Historical Society, but also national exhibits from the Smithsonian.

 Your gifts and donations are absolutely vital for the success of this project.